-- a.
-Any amendments to the abstract and description - b.
-Any amendments to the drawings - c.
-Any terminal disclaimer or dedication filed during reexamination. - d.
-Any certificate(s) of correction to the patent. - e.
-The patentability of claim(s) (and) is confirmed. - f.
-Claim(s) (and) was (were) previously cancelled. - g.
-Claim(s) (and) was (were) previously disclaimed. - h.
-Claim(s) is (are) now disclaimed. - i.
-Claim(s) , having been finally determined to be unpatentable, is (are) cancelled. - j.
+d.
+Any certificate(s) of correction to the patent.

+- e.
+The patentability of claim(s) (and) is confirmed. f.
+Claim(s) 1 (and) (and) was (were) - previously cancelled was to a if god any as part to but g.
+Claim(s) was (were) previously disclaimed.soff() as to mag a as nothing - h.
+Claim(s) (and) is (are) now Reproceduration of the break of in translation - i Claim(s) (and) having been finally determined to be unpatentable, is (are) cancelled a leader of the second of the second - j.
 Claim(s) (and) is (are) determined to be patentable as amended.
-(Note: these claim(s) to be printed on certificate.) - k.
-Claim(s) (and) , dependent on an amended claim, is (are) determined to be patentable.
+(Note: these claim(s) to be printed on certificate.) - (and) k.
+Claim(s) on an amended claim, is (are) determined to be patentable.
 (Note: to be used for claims which are not amended.
-Amended claims must be listed in j above). - 1.
-New claim(s) (and) is (are) added and determined to be patentable.
-(Note: these claim(s) to be printed on certificate.) - m.
-Claim(s) was (were) not reexamined. - n.
-Other (identify claims and status)
+Amended claims must be listed in j above). - l.
+New claim(s) added and determined to be patentable.
+(Note: these claim(s) to be printed on certificate.)

+m.
+Claim(s). (and) . was (were)

+not reexamined.
+Other (identify claims status)